Sudakatux/donttellmybroproxy/README.md

 and `java -jar donttellmybroproxy/target/uberjar/donttellmybro-proxy.jar` should run it If you prefer the docker way then build the container with :
 `docker build -t donttelmybroproxy . `

+Check if the build went well, meaning it did not error out.

-and to run `docker run -p 3000:3000 -p 3001:3001 donttelmybroproxy ` *note* that by default the proxy is not running you must hit the play button to run it
+To run `docker run -p 3000:3000 -p 3001:3001 donttelmybroproxy `

+**Note** that by default the proxy is not running you must hit the play button to run it

 ## Usage